Stocks Struggle As China Virus Sparks Fear For World Economy - UrduPoint

 London, (UrduPoint / Pakistan Point News - 31st Jan, 2020 ) :Stocks struggled Friday after the World Health Organization declared a global health emergency over China's deadly virus, fuelling analyst worries for world economic growth.

-Only hours before Britain was due to leave the European Union, the London stock market underperformed its eurozone peers, as a stronger pound hurt exporters.
+Only hours before Britain was due to leave the European Union, the London stock market fell as a stronger pound hurt exporters.

+The rest of Europe's key markets extended early losses to close more than one percent down on the day.

-Asian equity markets had earlier already been gripped by virus worries in a volatile end to the week, and Wall Street also fell at the opening.
+Asian equity markets had earlier already been gripped by virus worries in a volatile end to the week.

+On Wall Street, opening losses deepened over the morning, with the DJIA index down about 450 points approaching midday.

 The novel coronavirus epidemic, which originated in the central Chinese city Wuhan, has so far killed 213 people.